Vegetable Planting Calendar UK

 Sowing Tomatoes

 Sow tomato seeds indoors from late March to April, 6–8 weeks before the last expected frost.
 Sow 1cm deep in seed compost using a dibber or seed tray, two seeds per module, thinning to the strongest.
-Keep at 18–21°C — a heated propagator speeds germination to 7–10 days.
+Keep at 18–21°C — the minimum the RHS recommends for reliable germination.
+A heated propagator speeds germination to 7–10 days.
 Once seedlings show their first true leaves, prick out into 9cm pots and grow on in a bright, warm spot.

 Growing Conditions